gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 >and balanced routines, are closely related to **better mental health outcomes.**
 >This finding sets the stage for our **feature engineering and modeling**, where we can quantify the relative
 >impact of each behavioral factor.

-**Summary**
->The EDA reveals clear behavioral drivers of mental wellness:
->- Better sleep and more physical activity improve mental health
->- High stress and excessive caffeine appear detrimental
->- Holistic wellness behaviors (mindfulness, healthy diet, and app-based self-care) correlate
->  strongly with higher mental health scores
->These insights inform which features to engineer and test in predictive models that explain or forecast
->**mental well-being**.

 ***